bobdenotter/many-eyes-of-making/Session recap/Divine Blood.md

 Meanwhile, Galen dreams.
 He finds himself shivering.
 He can't see anything through the thick canvas bag over his head and his feet and his arms are bound by metal.
 Through the canvas he can make out sources of torch light and he starts to hear voices.

-"Is it done, Lady Vedanthe?" the voice asks.
-Lady Vedanthe confirms this.
+"Is it done, Lady Vidante?" the voice asks.
+Lady Vidante confirms this.
 "I think we're ready, Saedra."
 He gets pushed forward, bare feet on cold tiles as he moves forward.
 The torchlight seems to come closer and he can hear the chains rattling from people behind him, hearing breathing as well as whimpered cries.

-He gets stopped, Lady Vedanthe's voice saying: "Now, let's see if this works."
+He gets stopped, Lady Vidante's voice saying: "Now, let's see if this works."
 There's a rush of light as the bag is pulled from his head and he can see he's in the middle of some sort of temple complex.
 In the center of the area there's an altar and around him there's a pool of mixed blood.

-He can see two women, Lady Vedanthe and Saedra, both wearing gowns that seem to be made out of liquid blood.
+He can see two women, Lady Vidante and Saedra, both wearing gowns that seem to be made out of liquid blood.
 Saedra's mask is on top of her head as she approaches him with a golden dagger in hand.
 "Do you have any last words before you become part of this great experiment?"

 Galen speaks, saying "I'm not gonna let you get away with this," but the voice coming out of his mouth is not Galen's voice.
 As he peers over her shoulder, he can see a body, strapped to the altar, that he recognises as his own body.
 Saedra plunges the dagger into his throat and he can feel his sense of self leaving the body he's in now, slowly drifting in this space before shooting into the sternum of Galen d'Arcy.